Table of Contents

 5 Steps to Easily Unclog a Milk Duct

-- Soak a ball of cotton in vinegar and leave it on your nipple for a few hours.
-This will dissolve the calcium deposits in the milk and decrease the size of the bleb.
+- Make a paste of bicarb and vinegar and put it on a cotton pad.
+Leave the cotton pad on your nipple for a few hours.
+This will dissolve the calcium deposits in the milk and decrease the size of any nipple blockages (aka blebs).

 - After this, you can soak your breasts in Epsom salts.
 Add 1 cup of Epsom salts to your bathwater.

-- If the bleb has not opened on its own yet, you can puncture it with a sterilized needle.
+- Gently knead all areas of the breast in a rhythmic circular motion.
+If the bleb has not opened on its own yet, you can puncture it with a sterilized needle.

 Effects of Brest Massage on Breast Pain, Breast-milk Sodium, and Newborn Suckling in Early Postpartum Mothers